Adding Sidecars to Cloud Foundry

 About Gabriel Rosenhouse

-Gabe is a software engineer at the Pivotal office in Santa Monica, California.
+Gabe is a software engineer at the VMware office in Santa Monica, California.
 He has been working on Cloud Foundry for 3 years with a focus on networking and security.
 He co-presented on the Container Networking project at CF Summit North America last year.
 In past lives, Gabe wrote software for low-cost 3D-printers and high-speed fluorescence microscopes.